mhamroz/terraform-bootcamp/labs/lab1/README.md

 ## 5. Create new VLANs on C9000v switch

+Prior to moving forward, it's important to be aware that if you encounter any challenges or wish to review the ultimate solution after completing this section, you can click [here](./solution_intro/main.tf) to examine the expected appearance of the "main.tf" file.

-Let's now interact with c9k-spine switch and configure 2 new vlans: 51 and 52
+Let's now interact with c9k-spine switch and configure 2 new vlans: 51 and 52.

 Before we start let's remove output configuration from previous step.